someengineering/resoto.com/docs/reference/cli/search-commands/ancestors.md

 # `ancestors` Command

-The `ancestors` command selects all ancestors of nodes returned in a query.
+The `ancestors` command selects all [ancestors](../../../concepts/graph/edge.md#ancestor) of nodes returned in a query.

-Please refer to the [Search Traversals](../../search/traversals.md#by-depth) for a detailed explanation of traversals.

 ## Usage